erikringsmuth/suri/README.md

 ## sURI

-> The worlds APIs at your disposal.
+> The world's APIs at your disposal

 [suri.io](http://www.suri.io)